kannibalox/pyrosimple/docs/rtorrent-config.md

 only work correctly with configuration, and commands can be assigned to rTorrent functions for easy access.

+!!! tip
+    To quickly generate a full config, run the following command:
+    ```
+    pyroadmin --create-rtorrent-rc
+    ```

-For quick usage, a full-featured `rtorrent.rc` is provided [here](https://github.com/kannibalox/pyrosimple/raw/main/src/pyrosimple/data/full-example.rc).
-The configuration [provided by pyrocore](https://github.com/pyroscope/pyrocore/tree/master/src/pyrocore/data/config/rtorrent.d) should still be mostly compatible as well.
+The full-featured `rtorrent.rc` referenced above is provided [here](https://github.com/kannibalox/pyrosimple/raw/main/src/pyrosimple/data/full-example.rc).
+The configuration [provided by pyrocore](https://github.com/pyroscope/pyrocore/tree/master/src/pyrocore/data/config/rtorrent.d) should still be compatible as well.

 ## rTorrent installation